yuseflo/Interactive-Lab-Hub/Final Project/README.md

 ### Physical Hardware Development

 Below are some images from connecting the physical components, wiring, soldering, and casing design.

+After the ordered parts arrived, we wired the matrix panel, its corresponding matrix bonnet and the raspberry pi together and ran simple examples to see if the matrix panel is able to display moving shapes fast enough.
+Since we want to use a accelerometer/gyroscope to detect the tilt of the matrix panel, we had to solder four pins on the back of the matrix bonnet.
+It was very challenging to solder those four pins which are directly next to each other very accurately.
+However, we were fortunate enough to get help from Supermakers in the MakerLab which were more experienced in soldering than us.
+We also used a USB microphone which was easily plugged into one of the raspberry pi's USB slots.

 <img src="imgs/hardware_wiring2.png" alt="Hardware" width=400/>